mulesoft-assets/template-sfdc2db-user-broadcast/README.md

 # Run it!

-Simple steps to get SFDC to SFDC User Broadcast running.
+Simple steps to get SFDC to Databasa User Broadcast running.

 ## A few Considerations <a name="afewconsiderations" />